tommyrharper/shared-notes/stakingv2/overview/stakingv2-overview.md

 - Ability to transfer and bulk transfer escrow entries and all other associated NFT functionality (approvals etc.)
 - Delegation of the ability to claim rewards and stake escrow.
 - Some cool use of historical values (checkpointing) - maybe a graph of different staked values over time.
+- Ability to compound rewards in a single transaction using the new `compound` function.